The Andromeda Galaxy photographed with a 12.5-inch telescope by amateur astronomer Robert Gendler.

 This color image of NGC4622 shows the strong inner counter-clockwise outward winding single arm and the strong outer clockwise outward winding pair of arms.

 and is strongly indicative of a merger between two galaxies.
 Markarian 273 has an intense region of starburst, where 60 solar masses of new stars are born each year.
 The galaxy is located 500 million light-years away from Earth.
+Less «

 Dust clogs the disks of spiral galaxies, obscuring their light.
 When galaxies are edge-on, such as NGC 891 shown here, dust is especially prominent.